rachelHoman/LodeLM/README.md

 By Anika Gupta, Rachel Homan, and Christy Marchese

+Download maven.

+Navigate into this folder to run:
+    - cd LodeLMmvn

-Download maven to use it to compile, package, and execute the maven project:
+To use it to compile, package, and execute the maven project:

 - mvn compile: compiles the main Java source code located in the src/
 - mvn test-compile: compiles the test Java source code located in the src/test/